kpundt93/mr-robogers-neighborhood/README.md

 * _Test: It should recognize the string "1" in a multidigit number string and return "Beep!".
   Code: multiDigit("14");
   Expected Output: "Beep!"_

+* _Test: It should recognize when the string does not contain a "1", "2", or "3" and return false.
+  Code: multiDigit("44");
+  Expected Output: false;_

 ## GitHub Pages
 _View the project here: https://kpundt93.github.io/mr-robogers-neighborhood/_